 - back up of its data and implementation of disaster recovery and business continuity plans for its environment.

-Except for liability which may not be excluded or limited by applicable law:
+Limitation of liability.Subject to clause 15 and except for any other liability which may not be excluded or limited by applicable law:

 - any failure or delay by Customer to perform its obligations under the Purchase Order;

 - a force majeure event as described in clause 30;

 - reasonable reliance by Ricoh on Customer’s instructions, authorizations, approvals or other information; or